Candidates: Are you interviewing and need support?

 We’ve identified eight crucial recruitment metrics you should take the extra effort to track.

-Time to fill in the time it takes to identify a candidate and fill an open position in your organization.
-Tracking Time to fill is imperative because it directly impacts your ability to onboard the most lucrative talent.
+Time to fill is the time it takes to identify a candidate and fill an open position in your organization.
+Tracking Time to fill is imperative because it directly impacts your ability to find the right talent and onboard them quickly.

 For the enterprising talent acquisition team, this is a tremendous opportunity.